about the author

 It's smart to request an end lane whenever available.
 It lessens your exposure and vulnerability.

 Keep unnecessary talking to a minimum.
-Don’t use profanities, insults or other antagonistic speech.
+Don’t use profanities, insults, or other antagonistic speech.

 Don’t post targets or wear apparel that may offend other shooters.